aessiq/aessiq.github.io/calc/README.md

 `npm test`

 Calculator on React and Typescript.
-Unit tests on Jest.
+Unit tests - Jest.
+Styled with Tailwind.
 Build on Parcel.